jrochkind/attr_json/doc_src/forms.md

 You shouldn't have to use the `AttrJson::NestedAttributes` module anywhere.
 You will have to do a lot more work yourself, as the nature of reform.

-I have not tested or experimented extensively with reform+attr_jsons myself, feedback welcome.
+I have not tested or experimented extensively with reform+attr_json myself, feedback welcome.